epic-miner/ollama-with-openwebui-for-colab/README.md

 The script performs the following actions:

 1.  **Installs Python dependencies:** Installs the python dependencies in the `requirements.txt` file.
-2.  **Installs Ollama:** Downloads and installs the Ollama server if it's not already present. **Note:** The script uses `curl -fsSL https://ollama.com/install.sh | sh` to install Ollama.
-While this is a convenient method, it is important to be aware of the security implications of piping the output of `curl` directly to `sh`.
-For enhanced security, consider downloading the Ollama binary directly from the [official Ollama website](https://ollama.com) and running it manually.
+2.  **Installs Ollama:** Downloads and installs the Ollama server if it's not already present.
 3.  **Starts Ollama Server:** Starts the Ollama server in the background and verifies that it's running.
 4.  **Creates a Dedicated User:** Creates a user named `udockeruser` to run the Open WebUI container, enhancing security.
 5.  **Sets up Directories:** Creates the necessary data directories for Open WebUI and sets the correct permissions.